50 Problem Solving Presents Under $50: The Great Canadian Gift Guide

 This after-dinner card game will have every guest channelling their inner karaoke star.
 It’s less structured than a board game—and far more likely to bring on the laughs.
 Speaking of which, don’t miss these hilarious holiday jokes.

-The problem: Charging cords never seem to last as long as themselves.
+The problem: Charging cords never seem to last as long as the devices they’re meant to charge.

 Wrapped in canvas for extra durability, the look of this stylish spare was conceived by none other than Canadian design legend, Joe Mimran.
 In a further nod to functionality, he’s thrown in a handsome leather tie to prevent tangles.